acbart/python-sneks/docs/course_explanations.md

 This course provides students with an intellectual perspective on the core ideas of computation and the methodology central to the practice of computing by: (a) engaging students with computational models in a variety of technical disciplines, (b) exposing the core elements of computation and algorithms that underlie these models, and (c) working with data sets that have real-world characteristics (real-time, complex, and/or large scale).
 In addition, the social, political, and ethical impacts and implications of an increasingly computing-oriented culture are briefly examined.

 This course is proposed at the introductory level because it does not require any college level background (e.g., in programming, mathematics, or statistics), thus creating a learning environment open to all students regardless of prior experience in computing.
-Furthermore, the conceptual and practical skills gained through this course will significantly enrich the student’s learning experience in various fields of study, underpin the use of computationally-oriented problem solving, and encourage additional study of computational techniques and skills.
+Furthermore, the conceptual and practical skills gained through this course will significantly enrich the student's learning experience in various fields of study, underpin the use of computationally-oriented problem solving, and encourage additional study of computational techniques and skills.